Skip to main content

 Change a filter

-• apply a different filter
+• apply another filter

 • create a new filter

-• clone an existing filter
+• edit, clone or delete an existing filter

 Contextual menu